Welcome to our Summer Camp Page

 - Or call us 856-418-1592

-- If you call or e-mail we will your child(ren)’s name on our Summer Program wait list for 2 weeks.
+- If you call or e-mail we will your child(ren)’s name on our Summer Program wait list for 2 weeks while we await your registration packet.

 Summer Camp Program Themes